hotwebmatter/StockApp/README.md

 # StockApp
 Sixth C# assignment submitted via Blackboard.

-I stuck very closely to the assignment, and didn't include any bonus creative stuff this time.
+I stuck very closely to the assignment this time, and didn't include any bonus creative stuff.

 ## Example output
 ```